CloudLabsAI-Azure/Fabric-Analytics-in-aday/english/lab-guide/lab6.md

 8. On the **left Explorer** panel, under **Queries** section notice this query is saved under **My queries** as **SQL query 1**.
 This provides an option to rename the query and save it for future use.
 There is also an option to view queries that are shared with you using the **Shared queries** folder.

-   **Note**: Visual queries you had created in earlier labs are also available under My queries folder.
+   **Note**: Visual queries you had created in earlier labs are also available under the My queries folder.

    ![](../media/lab-06/image009.png)